Primary Image

 • 10 second sit to stand

-Measurements of time are more precise (5x sit to stand; 10x sit to stand) then counting of repetitions within a particular time frame (30 second sit to stand; 10 second sit to stand).
+Measurements of time are more precise (5x sit to stand; 10x sit to stand) than counting of repetitions within a particular time frame (30 second sit to stand; 10 second sit to stand).
 Individuals who are weak however may not be able to complete the requisite number of repetitions and consequently counting the number of repetitions in a pre-set amount of time may be preferable for certain patient populations.

 Although chair heights vary depending on literature ensure consistency of chair height when performing serial assessment.